jpower432/trestle-demo-fork/markdown/system-security-plans/acme_fedramp_demo_ssp/si/si-3.md

 - \[c.\] Configures malicious code protection mechanisms to:

-  - \[1.\] Perform periodic scans of the information system [organization-defined frequency] and real-time scans of files from external sources at [endpoint; network entry/exit points] as the files are downloaded, opened, or executed in accordance with organizational security policy; and
+  - \[1.\] Perform periodic scans of the information system [organization-defined frequency] and real-time scans of files from external sources at [Selection (one or more): endpoint; network entry/exit points] as the files are downloaded, opened, or executed in accordance with organizational security policy; and
-  - \[2.\] [block malicious code; quarantine malicious code; send alert to administrator; [organization-defined action]] in response to malicious code detection; and
+  - \[2.\] [Selection (one or more): block malicious code; quarantine malicious code; send alert to administrator; [organization-defined action]] in response to malicious code detection; and

 - \[d.\] Addresses the receipt of false positives during malicious code detection and eradication and the resulting potential impact on the availability of the information system.